01-edu/public/subjects/devops/plus/README.md

 ### Instructions

-In this exercise, you will make a script that will take two arguments from the command line, add them and output the result.
+In this exercise, you will make a script `plus.sh` that will take two arguments from the command line, add them and output the result.

 ### Usage